projectcalico/calico/getting-started/kubernetes/vpp/ipsec.md

 ---
-title: IPsec configuration
+title: IPsec configuration with VPP
-description: Enable IPsec for faster encryption between nodes when using the VPP data plane.
+description: Enable IPsec for faster encryption between nodes when using the VPP dataplane.
 canonical_url: '/getting-started/kubernetes/vpp/ipsec'
 ---